pedro-moreira-ibm/bob_workshop_portugal/bob-with-watsonx-orchestrate-labs/wxo-bob/README.md

 # Step 1: Set Up the Python Project

-In this step, you will prepare the project workspace and configure the Python environment.
+In this step, you will prepare the project workspace.

-Bob will help you:
-- Create and configure the Python virtual environment
-- Prepare the project structure
-- Initialize the project workspace

 ## 1.1: Create and Open the Project Folder